okta/okta-oidc-ios/Swift code guidelines.md

 4.3.
 Don't leave unused or dead code.
 4.3.
 Don't leave commented out code.
 4.4.
 Don't use `DispatchQueue.main.asyncAfter` to fix the issues via delays.
 4.5.
-Don't include your name into source code.
-Use common copyrigth header.
+Don't include your name in source code.
+Use the common copyright header.
 ```swift
 /*
  * Copyright (c) 2021, Okta, Inc. and/or its affiliates.
 All rights reserved.